Andrew Planta

-Andrew Joseph Planta, also known as Andreas Joseph von Planta (1717–1773) was a Swiss Reformed pastor who emigrated to England, where he became librarian at the British Museum.
+Andrew Joseph Planta, also known as Andreas Joseph von Planta (1717–1773), was a Swiss Reformed pastor who emigrated to England, where he became librarian at the British Museum.
 He was born in Susch, studied theology in Zürich and worked as pastor in the Italian-speaking Protestant parish of Castasegna.
 He published an Italian psalter and book of prayers in 1740.
 In 1745, he obtained an MA degree at the University of Erlangen.

 After working as an educator at the court in Ansbach, he moved to London in 1752 to take up the post of pastor of the German Reformed congregation.
 He became assistant librarian at the British Museum in 1758, reader and tutor to Queen Charlotte in the 1760s and was elected as a Fellow of the Royal Society in 1770.
 Several of his daughters worked as governesses at court or in noble families.
 His son Joseph Planta succeeded him at the British Museum and later became its principal librarian.

 Early life and family

 Planta was born on 4 August 1717 (O.S.) in Susch.
 His father was the Landammann Joseph Planta (1692–1729) and his mother was Elisabeth Conrad from Fideris.
-The Planta family was at his time one of the most important families of the Engadin area.
+The Planta family was at this time one of the most important families of the Engadin area.
 While there are unverified claims that the family is related to a Roman family of the same name that had dealings with Emperor Claudius, the family is more reliably documented since 1139 or 1244.
 Planta had four younger siblings; the youngest was Martin Planta (1727–1772), a theologian, educator and scientist.

 Education and early career

 In 1734, Planta studied theology at the Schola Tigurina in Zürich; he passed an examination by the synod and was ordained in Ilanz in Grisons in 1735.
 In 1736 or 1737, he became pastor of the parish of Castasegna, one of very few parishes with an Italian-speaking Protestant population.
 In 1739, he translated the metrical psalter of Ambrosius Lobwasser into Italian as Li CL sacri Salmi di Davide, ed alcuni cantici ecclesiastici, which appeared together with an accompanying book of prayers (Preghiere sacre e divote) in 1740.
-He also translated Johann Hübner's children's bible into Italian, which appeared in 1743 as Due volte cinquant' e due Lezioni sacre without acknowledgment of the translator, but the second edition of 1785 and the Ladin edition of 1770 both credit Planta.
+He also translated Johann Hübner's children's bible into Italian, which appeared in 1743 as Due volte cinquant' e due Lezioni sacre without acknowledgment of the translator, but the second Italian edition of 1785 and the Ladin edition of 1770 both credit Planta.

 In 1745, Planta went to the recently founded University of Erlangen, where he obtained an MA degree with a dissertation entitled Exercitatio Docimastica, Exhibens Delineationem Philosophiae Generalis (A docimastical exercise showing an outline of general philosophy).
 Reports that he obtained a doctorate or that he was professor of mathematics in Erlangen are not correct.
 From 1745, Planta worked as educator of prince Alexander at the Ansbach court of Charles William Frederick, Margrave of Brandenburg-Ansbach and his wife Princess Friederike Luise of Prussia.
 He likely also taught mathematics at the Gymnasium Carolinum.